vivianapohl/Group4-FinalProject-PP-P2/Arduino Prototypes/Serial Bridge Vivi/README.md

-# !! deprecated
+# !! deprecated ! blabla

 This sample remains to demonstrate simple bidirectional communication, but consider instead the `json-serial-bridge` sample.
 It uses a more robust way of piping data back and forth.

 # ws-serial-bridge